CA vs ACCA: Detailed Comparison & Guide | Zell Education

 Chartered Accountants (CA) have signing authority in India, with ICAI having the sole signing authority.
 ACCAs have signing authority in 90+ countries including UK, Dubai, UAE, Australia, New Zealand, etc.

-If you consider the number of papers and the time taken to prepare for the exam CA seems like a tough option but that doesn’t mean that ACCA is easy and can be done easily.
-Just on the basis of passing percentage ACCA has a better passing rate than CA. But ACCA is recognized in 180 Countries, which gives you a wider and better career prospect and help you get global job opportunities.
+If you consider the number of papers and the time taken to prepare for the exam, CA seems like a tough option but that doesn’t mean that ACCA is easy and can be done easily.
+Just based on passing percentage ACCA has a better passing rate than CA. But ACCA is recognized in 180 Countries, which gives you wider and better career prospects and helps you get global job opportunities.

 It is no surprise that the CA course is commonly considered to be harder than ACCA, considering the number of years, the number of papers, course levels and versatility of both courses.
 But, this is a completely subjective topic, and the results can differ from case to case.

-The flexibility in terms of tests and papers is one of the reasons why ACCA is slightly easier to handle than CA. Subjects are grouped together in CA. So, you will have to rewrite all the subjects in that group again if you fail a subject in that group.
-On the other hand, in ACCA, you will only have to retake the specific subject if you fail an exam and attempt as per your convenience.
+The flexibility in terms of tests and papers is one of the reasons why ACCA is slightly easier to handle than CA. Subjects are grouped in CA. So, you will have to rewrite all the subjects in that group again if you fail a subject in that group.
+On the other hand, in ACCA, you will only have to retake the specific subject if you fail an exam and attempt it at your convenience.

 ACCA vs CA Syllabus